-Depending on one's reasons for wishing to enter, the process of obtaining a visa for Kazakhstan can either be a breeze or a complex procedure requiring extensive documentation.
+Depending on a person's reasons for wishing to enter, the process of obtaining a visa for Kazakhstan can either be a breeze or a complex procedure requiring extensive documentation.
 In some cases, it is possible to enter Kazakhstan with no visa at all.

 There is an extensive list of countries whose citizens may enter Kazakhstan without a visa for a designated period of time – usually up to 30 or 90 days.
-More than 50 countries have this beneficial arrangement with Kazakhstan, including but not limited to the US, Australia, Canada, Brazil, Russia and all EU member states.
+A number of countries have this beneficial arrangement with Kazakhstan, including but not limited to Brazil, Hong Kong and Russia.